whistlegraph/aesthetic-computer/README.txt

       modifying pixels.
 (Always store current painting in the cloud for a registered user.)
   - [] Implement `paste` and send the pixels through the backend.
   + Done
+  - [x] User world persistence with floating command notifications.
+    - [x] User world persistence.
+      - [x] Better visual list of users / skip lines.
+      + Done
+      - [x] Keep a ghost / location of the user once they leave field or whatever world position.
+      - [x] This should require a handle, to reassociate the user?
+      - [x] Floating command notifications.

   - [x] Maybe I could overload `paste` to include user strings...
   - [x] Share current painting in `world` using a `show` command.
     - [x] Also add `hide` command.